“Good Value Upright Walker!”

 - Storage Bag Dimensions: 15.4″W x 3.8″D x 11.8″H

-Beyour Walker are relatively new to the mobility market, with just two products making up their entire product line.
-From what we can tell they are another Chinese manufacturer selling directly on Amazon and aiming for the budget end of the market.
+Beyour Walker is relatively new to the mobility market, with just a few products making up their entire product line.
+From what we can tell they are a Chinese manufacturer selling directly on Amazon and aiming for the budget end of the market.
 So far the feedback on their products has been quite positive, other than some specific issues which we will look at more closely in this review.

 Design & Style

-While the design of the Beyour is rather basic — and very similar to the Elenker — the simple black and white color scheme is quite nice and gives it a rather classy look.
+While the design of the Beyour upright walker is rather basic, the simple black, white and red color scheme is quite nice and gives it a rather classy look.

-However, the exposed brake cables are a design pet-peeve of mine and do present a tripping hazard.
-It’s finished off with some fairly cheap-looking components including a bag, PVC wheels, hand grips, and armrests.
+However, the exposed cables are a design pet-peeve of ours.
+It is possible for them to get snagged and do present a tripping hazard.
+It’s finished off with some fairly cheap-looking components including a bag, PVC wheels, hand grips, and .

-Hardly a design contest winner but it’s simple and functional which is all you can really ask considering the price.
+Hardly a design contest winner but it’s simple and functional which is all you can really ask for considering the lower price.

 On The Road

-Indoors the Beyour Walker performed quite well, rolling smoothly over the carpet in our bedroom just as easily as the tiles in the kitchen.
-Transitions between floor surfaces were also not a problem.
-It’s fitted with 8-inch PVC wheels which, while rather cheap-looking, are perfectly adequate for indoor use.
+Indoors the Beyour Walker performed quite well, rolling smoothly over tile floors and easily transferring to carpeted areas in our tests.
+Transitions between floor surfaces were not a problem thanks to the Beyour Walker 10-inch front wheels and with 8-inch in the back.
+They are made from PVC, while cheap-looking are perfectly adequate for indoor use.

 Outdoors, however, was a different story.
-We had high hopes for the Beyour but it really struggled in our outdoor testing.
+We had high hopes for the Beyour Upright Walker but it really struggled in our outdoor testing.
 It started off quite well, handling the flat carpark and smooth concrete of the mall with ease.
 But any sign of a bump, rock, or large crack soon became a reason to be concerned.
-The walker would either get stuck on the obstacle or if forced, want to tip forward.
+The walker would either get stuck on the obstacle or if forced wanted to tip forward.

 Overall it felt very sturdy and confidence-inspiring, just as long as you keep it on generally smooth and flat surfaces.

-Thanks to its relatively lightweight frame and simple design, the Beyour is easy to push, turn, and zip around the house.
-We sometimes found the position of the seat meant your knees would gently bump into the fabric when walking, but this wasn’t a big deal and we adjusted easily.
+Thanks to its relatively lightweight frame, this is easy to use.
+The Beyour has a simple design and is easy to push and turn making it to zip around the house.
+We sometimes found the position of the meant your knees would gently bump into the fabric when walking, but this wasn’t a big deal and we adjusted easily.

-Like all upright walkers, you do need to be aware of your surrounds and watch out for obstacles, because the higher centre of gravity with these walkers means there is a possibility of “going over the handlebars” if you try to force it over terrain it was not designed for.
+Like all upright walkers, you do need to be aware of your surroundings and watch out for obstacles, because the higher center of gravity with these walkers means there is a possibility of “going over the handlebars” if you try to force it over terrain it was not designed for.

 Weight & Folded Size

-Most seniors won’t have any problems using this walker on a day-to-day basis.
-However, lifting and transporting the walker may be an issue if you are a little smaller or weaker than average.
+Most seniors won’t have any problems using this on a day-to-day basis.
+However, lifting and transporting the may be an issue if you are a little smaller or weaker than average.

 The seat on the Beyour Walker is OK but certainly could be improved.
 The main issue we had with the seat is the general sitting position you are put in.
-You’re kinda wedged in between the handles of the walker.
+When seated you are wedged in between the handles of the walker.
 And while the seat itself is a decent size, measuring 18-inches wide and 10-inches deep, it feels much smaller than this because of the cramped position.

-Large 8-inch wheels are fitted on all four corners of the Beyour.
+The has measuring 10 inches in the front and 8 inch for greater walking stability.
 This has fast become the standard size for quality rollators because of their improved overall performance.
 Unfortunately, they are made from a fairly low-quality PVC material which is only really suitable for flat and smooth surfaces.
-They are fine for cruising around the house or a trip to the mall but can struggle when the terrain becomes more challenging than this.
+They are fine for cruising around the house or a trip to the store but can struggle a bit when the terrain becomes more challenging than this.

-Dual-lock loop brakes are fitted to each of the handles of the Beyour Upright Walker.
-You push the levers forward to apply the park brake and lock the walker.
-And you pull the levers towards you to apply the normal brakes to slow down and control the speed of the walker.
+The is fitted to each of the handles of the Beyour .
+You push the levers forward to apply the park and lock the .
+And you pull the levers towards you to apply the normal brakes to slow down and control the speed of the .
 In our testing they worked perfectly fine.

-Storage is another area we’d like to see improved on this walker.
-On the plus side, you get a cane holder on the side of the frame and a good size storage bag attached to the front of the walker.
-The bag measures 15.4-inches wide, 11.8-inches tall, and 3.8-inches deep.
-This large enough to carry most of the personal items you’d need for a short trip out and about.
-Unfortunately, the position of the bag (in front and down low on the walker) makes it rather difficult to access.
+Storage is another area we would like to see improved on this .
+On the plus side, you get a on the side of the frame and a attached to the front of the .
+The storage bag is large enough to carry most of the personal items you would need for a short trip out and about.
+Unfortunately, the position of the bag (in front and down low on the ) makes it rather difficult to access.

-Overall the quality of the Beyour is quite good, especially considering the price and how it compares with other products in the upright walker category.
+Overall the quality of the Beyour is quite good, especially considering the price and how it compares with other products in the category that are on the market today.
 The frame feels strong and is made of high-quality aluminum.
-But the other components, such as the bag, armrests, and handles, are obviously made to a budget and feel a little cheap.
+But the other components, such as the bag, , and handles, are obviously made to a budget and feel a little cheap.